The fight against harassment in transport

 • On the RATP network, more than 5,300 agents are present in the network's stations and stations, who can be mobilized directly to alert the Network Protection and Security Group (GPSR), made up of 1,000 agents, including a hundred teams deployed on the network every day.
 The RATP security department also deploys plainclothes security teams whose missions include the fight against violence against women.

-• On the SNCF network, in Île-de-France, 5,000 agents are present at stations and on trains.
+• On the SNCF network, in Île-de-France, 5,000 agents are present in stations and on trains.
 740 security agents (SUGE) also criss-cross the Île-de-France, and 172 mediators work on the lines to fight against incivility.

 Additional human resources for the RATP and the SNCF